a building with stairs and stairs

 Photograph ©2024 by Brian Cohen.

 Mild Rakfisk is fermented trout that was served with sour cream, chopped onions, and flat bread.
 Rakfisk is a traditional Norwegian dish with origins dating back to the Middle Ages.
-It is made by using an ancient preservation method, where the fish undergoes fermentation, resulting in a distinctive aroma and texture.
+It is made by using an ancient preservation method in which the fish undergoes fermentation, resulting in a distinctive aroma and texture.
 I enjoyed it; but I might have preferred if it were more thinly sliced instead of in its thick fleshy form.
 185 Norwegian kroner

 a plate of food on a table